I make photos, drawings and sculptures. I trained as a sculptor in the UK in the 1980's. Diverse things inspire me such as:

-Exploration of thought and the self is guided by my understanding of the dialogues and writings of J. Krishnamurti: an original thinker, who challenges our unquestioning acceptance of the self - our psychological centre - highlighting its primary role in the generation of conflict and suffering both internally and in the world.
+Exploration of thought and the self is guided by my understanding of the dialogues and writings of J. Krishnamurti (an original thinker) who challenges our unquestioning acceptance of the self — our psychological centre — demonstrating its primary role in the generation of conflict and suffering both internally and in the world.
 The self is also the source for our irrational fear of death, a stark and irrevocable fact for sure but fearing it makes no difference whatsoever, other than to increase suffering.

 Although these ideas are important to me they are difficult to translate into the visual so don't "appear" in most work.
-The more successful work, however, does embody something that's captivating to look at and intriguing to think about.
-Something beautiful perhaps?
+The more successful work, however, does embody something that's captivating to look at and intriguing to think about, something that can be characterised, perhaps, as beautiful, at least in an aesthetic sense.

-Where text is below an image it is there because I wish to make as clear as possible what the image means to me.
+Where text (usually in a compressed or poetic form) is below an image it is there because I wish to make as clear as possible how nuanced the interpretation of images and objects can be.

 The Albums tab presents most of the images in rational groupings as opposed to the somewhat random Photostream.
-If you are interested in my artistic development the majority of the Albums groupings demonstrate the attempt to express a deep insight through different materials and different media; particularly the Albums titled "Selfish", "Metaphysical" and "Death".
-Any comments are welcome.
+If you are interested in my artistic development the majority of the Albums groupings demonstrate the attempt to express a deep insight into the nature of the self through different materials and different media; particularly the Albums titled "Self-ish", "Metaphysical" and "Death".

 Email address (on this page) below the showcase images.